With so much information out there, how do you even know where to start?

 - CARS Volume 2

-In chatting with students who’ve taken the new MCAT, they say Next-Step is the closest to the real thing and thus the best source of preparation.
-I reached out to Next Step and got you a 10% discount on their exams when you purchase through the links below.
+In chatting with students who've taken the new MCAT, they say Blueprint is the closest to the real thing and thus the best source of preparation.

-(I get a small referral bonus at no extra cost to you)
+I receive a small referral bonus at no extra cost to you if you use this link for Blueprint.

 Books are KEY for review/skimming and practice questions.

-If you have books written for the old MCAT that’s ok for Physics, Chemistry, Biology and Orgo ONLY.
-You’ll still require new books for CARS (verbal), Biochemistry, Psychology and sociology.
-You’ll also want to purchase new books to practice ‘new exam’ style passages.
+Note on old books: If you have books written for the old (pre-2015) MCAT that’s okay for Physics, Chemistry, Biology and Orgo ONLY.
+You’ll still require new books for CARS (verbal), Biochemistry, Psychology and Sociology.
+You'll also want to acquire books to practice ‘new exam' style passages.

-Here are links to get the most popular company books on amazon.
-Be sure to register for a free student prime account. (if you purchase through these links I get a small affiliate commission at no extra cost to you)
+Below are links to get the most popular company books on Amazon.
+Be sure to register for a free student prime account (Amazon).
+(If you purchase through these links I get a small affiliate commission at no extra cost to you.)

 These books are ranked based on my personal comparison AND student feedback

-- Kaplan Prep Pack – The best CONTENT books based on my personal review and student feedback.
+- Kaplan Prep Pack (Amazon) – The best CONTENT books based on my personal review and student feedback.
+Not the best practice questions.
+Any version past 2015 is ok

-N-S 108 CARS Passages <- great for weekly practice
+- Next Step 108 CARS Passages (Amazon) <- great for weekly practice

 Additional Psych/Soc Resources